Brought to you by science

 - Increase beneficial bacteria, in particular bifidobacteria.

-Furthermore, we are specifically investigating the effect of our Human Milk Oligosaccharides on obese children and on patients suffering from irritable bowel syndrome (IBS) in blinded and placebo-controlled clinical studies.
+Furthermore, we are specifically investigating the effect of our HMOs on obese children and on patients suffering from irritable bowel syndrome (IBS) in blinded and placebo-controlled clinical studies.

-Our HiMOexperience test program with ~500 current participants that try one of our lead compounds for 12 weeks indicate that participants are highly satisfied and generally experience improvements on…
+Our HiMOexperience test program with ~1600 participants that try one of our lead compounds for 12 weeks indicate that participants are highly satisfied and generally experience improvements on…

 - gastrointestinal symptoms such as pain, diarrhoea, constipation and bloating